taboola/taboola-android-api/README.md

 Original click url.

 ###### 1.9.3.4 `isOrganic:`
-Indicates whether the item clicked was an organic content Taboola Recommendation or not.
+Indicates whether the item clicked was an organic content item or not.
-(The **best practice** would be to suppress the default behavior for organic items, and instead open the relevant screen in your app which will show that piece of content).
+(The default behavior would be to allow users a regular click on organic traffic.
+If you wish, you can suppress the default behavior for organic items, and instead open the relevant screen in your app which will show that piece of content).

 ###### 1.9.3.5 `Return value:`
 * Returning **`false`** - Aborts the click's default behavior.
 The app should display the Taboola Recommendation content on its own (for example, using an in-app browser).